-Code Process 1.1A Extended fire return interval in excess of 5 years 1.2A Mixed or replacement fire T1A, T3A, T4A Cultural treatments are implemented to increase forage quality and yield 2.1A Mechanical harvesting is replaced with domestic livestock and continuous grazing 2.1B Mechanical harvesting is replaced with domestic livestock and rest-rotational grazing 2.2A, 2.3B Domestic livestock grazing is replaced by mechanical harvesting 2.2B Implementation of rest-rotational grazing 2.3A Implementation of continuous grazing T1B, T2A, T4B Agricultural conversion via tillage, seeding, and non-selective herbicide 3.1A Less tillage, residue management 3.1B Less tillage, residue management, and implementation of cover cropping 3.2B Implementation of cover cropping 3.2A, 3.3B Intensive tillage, remove residue, and reinitiate monoculture row cropping 3.3A Remove cover cropping R2A, R3A Site preparation, non-native species control, and native seeding 4.1A Invasive species control and implementation of disturbance regimes 4.2A Drought or improper timing/use of management actions
+Code Process 1.1A Extended fire return interval in excess of 5 years 1.2A Mixed or replacement fire T1A, T3A, T4A Cultural treatments are implemented to increase forage quality and yield 2.1A Mechanical harvesting is replaced with domestic livestock and continuous grazing 2.1B Mechanical harvesting is replaced with domestic livestock and rest-rotational grazing 2.2A, 2.3B Domestic livestock grazing is replaced with mechanical harvesting 2.2B Implementation of rest-rotational grazing 2.3B Implementation of continuous grazing T1B, T2A, T4B Agricultural conversion via tillage, seeding, and non-selective herbicide 3.1A Less tillage, residue management 3.1B Less tillage, residue management, and implementation of cover cropping 3.2B Implementation of cover cropping 3.2A, 3.3B Intensive tillage, remove residue, reinitiate monoculture row cropping 3.3A Remove cover cropping R2A, R3A Site preparation, non-native species control, and native seeding 4.1A Invasive species control and implementation of disturbance regimes 4.2A Drought or improper timing/use of management actions and extent.
+Surface fires are the dominant fire regime, comprising approximately 96 percent of all fires and occurring every five years.
+Mixed and replacement fires comprise the remaining 4 percent, occurring approximately every 3 and 1 years, respectively (LANDFIRE 2009).
+Flooding was infrequent, occurring once every 20 to 100 years, and influenced tree canopy composition.
+Drought and herbivory have more localized impacts in the reference phases, but do contribute to overall species composition, diversity, cover, and productivity.